Supermarine Spitfire: Restorations and replicas

-British organisation, the Aircraft Restoration Company (Formally Historic Flying Limited), has either restored, overhauled or built from scratch a significant proportion of the Spitfires that are now airworthy.
+The Aircraft Restoration Company, a British organisation involved in aircraft restoration, has either restored, overhauled or built from scratch a significant proportion of the Spitfires that are now airworthy.
 Several other manufacturers have produced replica Spitfires, either as complete aircraft or as kits for self-building.
 These range in scale from 60% scale to full-size, and most use wooden construction rather than the original all-metal monocoque design.
 These include the Jurca Spit from France, and those manufactured by Tally Ho Enterprises in Canada.
 Supermarine Aircraft – originally from Brisbane, Australia, and now based in Cisco, Texas – manufacture the 80% scale Spitfire Mk26 and the 90% scale Mk26B replicas.
 Their Supermarine Aircraft Spitfire is supplied in kit form and is the only all-aluminium reproduction Spitfire in production.
 The Isaacs Spitfire (1975) and the Time Warp Spitfire Mk V (1996) are homebuilt 60% scale replicas, and Bob DeFord of Prescott, Arizona built and flies a 100% scale replica.

-Greenwood Military Aviation Museum is also home to a replica non-flying Spitfire.

-Notable appearances in media
+In media

-During and after the Battle of Britain, the Spitfire became a symbol of British resistance: for example, Lord Beaverbrook's "Spitfire Fund" of 1940 was one campaign which drew widespread public attention to the Spitfire.
-The Spitfire continues to be highly popular at airshows, on airfields and in museums worldwide, and holds an important place in the memories of many people, especially the few still living who flew the Spitfire in combat.
-Numerous films and documentaries featuring the Spitfire are still being produced, some of which are listed in this section.
+During and after the Battle of Britain, the Spitfire became a symbol of British resistance.
+Numerous films and documentaries featuring the Spitfire have been produced, including: